First published on this website in June 2013 and last updated in June 2021

 Size: 160 kB

 These notes show how a church or organisation’s ‘purpose’, ‘vision’ and ‘values’ all link up, explain three different kinds of values and provide a range of practical examples.
-The Notes close with help on compliance and group questions.
 The kinds of values listed are:

 The foundations on which to build.
 These may be about the Lordship of Christ, the value of people or an understanding about Scripture or tradition.